maczokni/recalculating_imd/README.md

 ## Acknowledgements

-A thank you to the British Society of Criminology for providing a platform to share this work.
+A thank you to Stephen Clark and Jose Pina Sanchez for comments and the British Society of Criminology for providing a platform to share this work.

 ## License